-In the fall of 1981, John Anderson took over the job of leading the tradition-rich University of Minnesota baseball program, thereby retracing the footsteps of his mentor, legendary Golden Gopher Hall of Fame baseball coach Dick Siebert.
-Thirty two years later, Anderson continues to uphold the lofty standards of the University of Minnesota baseball program.
+In the fall of 1981, John Anderson took over the job of leading the tradition-rich University of Minnesota baseball program, thereby retracing the footsteps of his mentor, legendary Hall of Fame coach Dick Siebert.
+Thirty-three years later, Anderson continues to uphold the lofty standards of the Golden Gopher baseball program.

 1978 (University of Minnesota)